Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Bulimba has a median taxpayer income of $76,144 and an average income of $132,060, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is notably high compared to Greater Brisbane's median income of $58,236 and average income of $72,799.
-By September 2025, estimates suggest the median income will be approximately $83,690 and the average income around $145,147, based on a Wage Price Index growth rate of 9.91% since financial year 2023.
-The 2021 Census figures indicate that Bulimba's household, family, and personal incomes rank highly nationally, between the 95th and 96th percentiles.
-Income analysis shows that the $4000+ bracket dominates with 35.6% of residents (2,966 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 33.3%.
-Bulimba exhibits considerable affluence, with 47.8% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.7% of income, while strong earnings place residents within the 94th percentile for disposable income.
+The suburb of Bulimba had a median taxpayer income of $76,144 and an average income of $132,060 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+Nationally, these figures are exceptionally high, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799.
+By September 2025, current estimates would be approximately $83,690 (median) and $145,147 (average), based on a Wage Price Index growth of 9.91% since financial year 2023.
+According to the 2021 Census figures, incomes in Bulimba rank highly nationally, with household, family, and personal incomes between the 95th and 96th percentiles.
+Income analysis reveals that 35.6% of residents (2,966 people) fall into the $4000+ bracket, contrasting with regional levels where the $1,500 - 2,999 bracket leads at 33.3%.
+Bulimba demonstrates considerable affluence, with 47.8% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing accounts for 14.7% of income, while strong earnings rank residents within the 94th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income